lorcanrae/rl-900-website/README.md

 ## Training

 Training was done on GCP VertexAI Virtual Machine in a Jupyter Notebook.
-I personally don't think this was great, but I can see why our Le Wagon teachers pushed us heavily in this direction to save time.
+Retrospectiveyl I personally don't think this was great, though I understand why our Le Wagon teachers pushed us in this direction to save time.

 ## Known Issues